WildflowerSchools/wf-process-pose-data/README.md

 * Rewrite function which overlays geoms on videos so that user can specify a time span that it is a subset of the geoms and/or the video
 * Make all time inputs more permissive (in terms of type/format) and make all time outputs more consistent
 * Be consistent about accepting timestamp arguments in any format parseable by `pd.to_datetime()`

+# Run locally in docker container

+From root of this directory:

+$ docker build -t wf .

+$ docker run -it wf

+inside the container shell:

+$ python3 __init__.py